teddyjfpender/starknet-kms/OFFLINE.md

 - `.turbo` cache is included

 This ensures that the project can be run without rebuilding from source.

+### Cross-Platform Compatibility

+The script handles platform differences by:
+- Detecting when platform-specific binaries are missing
+- Attempting to use globally installed tools as fallbacks
+- Using `npx` for Linux environments when appropriate

 ## Using Docker